pink88/Tuiss2HA/README.md

 1. *Setting the top and bottom thresholds of the blind* - you still need to pair with and use the Tuiss Smartview app to set these values.
 2. *Realtime blind positioning* - only works after the first use as this initial run is required to calibrate the speed of your blind motor.

-## Troubleshooting ##
+## Troubleshooting and Options ##
+Configuration options can be set from the Tuiss2HA Integration screen in Home Assistant once you have added a blind.
-- If you notice that the provided action "Get_Blind_Position" is giving you the opposite % to what you expect e.g. instead of 75% open, it shows as 75% closed, then a configuration option has been added to invert the result, which can be set within the Tuiss2HA Integration screen in Home Assistant after your blind has been added.
+- OPTION: If you notice that the provided action _"Set_Blind_Position"_ is giving you the opposite % to what you expect e.g. instead of 75% open, it shows as 75% closed, then you can toggle the configuration option _"Invert Set_Blind_Position"_.
+- OPTION: Sometimes the devices take a few attempts to connect, so expect some delay to commmands.
+This may also be a result of too many bluetooth devices in your network, not enough adapters or the distance between the blind and the adapter being too large.
+Try moving devces closer or increasing the number of bluetooth adapters/proxies.
+You can change the max number of retry attempts using the configuration option _"Reconnection attempts"_.
+- OPTION: If you use the Tuiss app or a remote control  to move the blinds in addition to this integration, you may want home assistant to fetch the latest position of a blind when it is restarted using configuration option _"Check for blind position on restart"_.

 - I have tested this integration with HAOS installed on a Raspberry Pi4b and the built in Bluetooth module did not work.
 I had to use a few ESP32 devices with Bluetooth proxy software installed using the excellent ESPHome (See [here](https://esphome.io/components/bluetooth_proxy.html))
-- Sometimes the devices take a few attempts to connect, so expect some delay to commmands.
-This may also be a result of too many bluetooth devices in your network, not enough adapters or the distance between the blind and the adapter being too large.
-Try moving devces closer or increasing the number of bluetooth adapters/proxies.